calebjackson2/capstone-api-starter/README.md

-Financial Tracker Console Application
+## VideoGame API Starter
 ## Description of the Project
 This project is a backend Spring Boot API for an e-commerce platform.
 It provides functionality for user authentication, product browsing and filtering, category management, and shopping cart operations.
 The API is designed to support a frontend application (such as a web or mobile client) and uses JWT authentication for secure access to protected endpoints.
 ## User Stories
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to input my financial data, so the application can process it accurately.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to receive immediate feedback, so I can understand the next steps.
-- As a user, I want to add deposits and payments, so that I can keep track of my financial transactions.
+- As a user, I want to add deposits and payments, so I can track all transactions.
-- As a user, I want to view all transactions in a ledger, so that I can monitor my financial activity.
+- As a user, I want to view all transactions in a ledger, so I can monitor my financial activity.
-- As a user, I want to generate reports for specific time periods, so I can analyze my financial trends.
+- As a user, I want to generate reports for specific time periods, so I can analyze financial trends.
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.